schism-dev/schism/docs/input-output/bctides.md

         .........
     endif

     !
 If any tracer module is invoked, you also need the corresponding B.C. part for each tracer module, and the structure is similar to temperature.
-However, if the tracer module has multiple classes (which is the case for most modules; e.g.,  AGE, SED etc), you need to specify the concentration constants (under `2` etc) for all classes in 1 row.
-In later sections we will give examples for `.nc` inputs.
+    !However, if the tracer module has multiple classes (which is the case for most modules; e.g.,  AGE, SED etc), !you need to specify the concentration constants (under `2` etc) for all classes in 1 row.
+In later sections !we will give examples for `.nc` inputs.

 end for !j: open boundary segment
 ```